na-na-hi/renget/archive/smgenskins.md

    - For Dropkick Terra, the boundaries of her 3 / Monolith are extremely well-defined, and does help; even if she doesn't have much trouble with feint boundaries to begin with.

  - Thanatos
    - Thanatos is a member of the Winged-God Squad.
-Some of his skins have no wings, making it easier to see his surroundings, others have wings so large he hs trouble identifying which Harpy he's attacking at a given Jungle Camp.
+Some of his skins have no wings, making it easier to see his surroundings, others have wings so large he has trouble identifying which Harpy he's attacking at any given Jungle Camp.
        - No Wings / Advantage
 			 - Ruby
-			 - Deathy Chibi
+			 - Deathly Chibi
 			 - Reaper Tech
 			 - Draconic Devastator
        - Noticeably-Large Wings / Disdvantage